4 Ways Coconut Oil Supports Weight Loss

 Some research suggests that it supports thyroid function as well.
 A strong thyroid is essential for achieving a healthy weight.

 As a bonus, the MCTs in coconut oil don’t end up as stored body fat like longer chain monounsaturated fatty acids sometimes can.
 Hence, beware of scams that promote industrialized oils like the CLA safflower oil diet for weight loss.
 More on that below.

 Finally, coconut oil is highly anti-fungal, anti-bacterial and anti-viral which discourages pathogens in the gut from usurping roles ideally performed by probiotics.
-Research has demonstrated that thin people tend to have a healthier intestinal microbiome than overweight and obese individuals.
+Research has demonstrated that thin people tend to have more diverse and beneficial intestinal microbiome than overweight and obese individuals.
 Hence, using coconut oil can help change that microbial balance for the better over the long term.

 Countries that consume high amounts of coconut and coconut oil in their diets such as the Philippines, India, and the Pacific Islands have significantly fewer cases of heart disease and obesity.
-This strong anthropologial evidence clearly disproves any agenda driven smear campaign against this marvelously healthy oil!
+This strong anthropological evidence clearly disproves any agenda-driven smear campaign against this marvelously healthy oil!
 Sorry American Heart Association.
 You’ve totally missed the mark when it comes to coconut oil!

 Supermodels are already onto the coconut oil for weight loss secret.
 Australian supermodel Miranda Kerr has been using coconut oil for years to maintain her enviable figure and won’t go anywhere without it!